 The ergonomics are excellent.
 You can adjust it in a number of ways, which is great if you often readjust your monitor.
 It moves on the stand smoothly and stays in place well.
 It also has a cutout in the stand for basic cable management.

 The ASUS PG27UCDM has a near-infinite contrast ratio in a dark room.
 Blacks are deep and inky next to bright highlights.
 However, the black levels rise in a bright room, as they look purple.
-We used the methods from our new TV Test Bench 2.0 to measure the contrast at different luminance levels:
+We used the methods from our new TV Test Bench 2.0 to measure the contrast at different luminance levels of a bright light directly facing the screen:

 The ASUS PG27UCDM doesn't have a backlight, so it doesn't require a local dimming feature.
 However, with a near-infinite contrast ratio, there isn't any blooming around bright objects, and it's the equivalent of a perfect local dimming feature.
 We still film these videos on the monitor so you can see how the screen performs and compare it with a monitor that has local dimming.